ajamous/github-readme-evaluator/README.md

 #### Description

-The GitHub README Evaluator is a web-based tool designed to evaluate the effectiveness of a GitHub README file.
-The tool scans a README for essential sections, checks its length, and evaluates its readability, providing actionable feedback to improve your documentation.
+The GitHub README Evaluator is a web-based tool powered by OpenAI's GPT-3, designed to evaluate and improve the effectiveness of a GitHub README file.
+The tool scans a README for essential sections, checks its length, evaluates its readability, and leverages natural language processing to provide actionable feedback and suggestions for improvement.

 #### 🚀 Features

 - Evaluates essential README sections like "Getting Started", "Usage", "Installation", etc.
-- Provides readability scores.
+- Provides readability scores based on the Flesch Reading Ease test.
 - Easy-to-understand feedback with suggestions for improvement.
+- **New:** Uses OpenAI's GPT-3 for Natural Language Processing tasks including:
+  - Quality evaluation of the README text
+  - Summarization of README content
+  - Topic Modeling to identify main themes
+  - Personalized recommendations for README improvements

 #### 📚 Table of Contents